lmashraf/flex-game-build/README.md

 `sudo apt-get install maven`

-## How to Build
+## How to Run

-Since the binary resulting from the Client build is needed to run the server, the build order is important.

-### Client

-- To start the build and packaging of the WorkClient.SWF file, simply run the commands:
+From the root folder of the repository, simply run `cd server && ./bin/start.sh` this shall execute the Client build first, insure all the necessary preconditions, and then run the server accordingly.

+## TODO:

+Following error needs to be fixed

 ```
-cd client
-./build.sh
+javax.servlet.ServletException: org.apache.jasper.JasperException: Unable to compile class for JSP
 ```
-This shall copy the shared resources and the packaged SWF to their respective locations inside `client` and `server` folders.

-### Server
+- Either related to an incompatibility between the dependencies used on the Server gradle build and/or a misconfiguration with the web resources path when accessing it from WebServer.java file.